How much is your case worth?Get a free case evaluation

 Hiring the Right Pedestrian Accident Lawyer for Your Case

 When injuries are significant and the incident is contentious, it is recommended that injury victims seek an experienced attorney to determine whether a motorist can be held liable for the accident.
 If you’ve been injured due to the negligence of another individual, Avrek Law may be able to help.
-With more than 50 years of combined experience in successfully resolving over 10,000 personal injury cases, our attorneys have recovered more than $1 billion for clients in the states of California, Arizona, and Nevada.
+With more than 50 years of combined experience in successfully resolving over 10,000 personal injury cases, our attorneys have recovered more than $1 Billion for clients.
 Contact us today for a free personal injury consultation – we want to hear more about your case!